Delissea subcordata

 This Hawaiian lobelioid is a shrub which grows up to 3 meters tall and bears white or greenish flowers.
 It grows in moist forest habitat.
-Other plants in the forests include ohia lehua (Metrosideros polymorpha) and koa (Acacia koa), which dominate the canopy, and Ēlama (Diospyros hillebrandii), papala kepau (Pisonia spp.), and ʻĀlaʻa (Pouteria sandwicensis) in the understory.
+Other plants in the forests include ohia lehua (Metrosideros polymorpha) and koa (Acacia koa), which dominate the canopy, and Ēlama (Diospyros hillebrandii), papala kepau (Pisonia spp.), and ʻĀlaʻa (Planchonella sandwicensis) in the understory.

 Threats to this rare species and its ecosystem include feral goats and pigs.